How Regional Transit Agencies Can Serve the Daily Mobility Needs of the Unhoused Population

-Research Team: Mirle Rabinowitz Bussell (lead) and Jennifer Nations
+Research Team: Mirle Rabinowitz Bussell (lead), Jennifer Nations, and Yao Fu

 UC Campus(es): UC San Diego

 Problem Statement: Transportation and land use planning historically focused on moving people between homes, jobs, and other destinations through origin-and-destination analysis.
 These planning frameworks assume people have fixed addresses and stable housing, which in turn excludes the perspective of unhoused and unstably housed Californians, whose ranks grew substantially during the COVID-19 pandemic.
 Research on the mobility of unhoused persons suggests it is possible to incorporate their needs into regional planning, despite heterogeneity (e.g., age, physical and mental health and capabilities, employment status, ownership of a vehicle, etc.) within the population.
+With more people experiencing homelessness in California cities, some transit agencies have begun to comprehensively address the needs of people experiencing homelessness, a population which historically may not have been included in their planning.
 In general, unhoused people tend to stay in areas where they have family, friends, and other systems of support.
 Unhoused persons are less mobile and transient than is often assumed and tend to have established patterns and needs for daily movement between shelter, services, work, and social connections.